Increasing arc-connectivity by bounded- and fixed-size inversions: Introduction

 The statement above follows from a hardness result due to Klostermeyer~\cite{klostermeyerAC51} concerning a closely related problem of {\it vertex pushing}.
 We state the problem and give the simple reduction in Section~\ref{sec:NP_hardness} for completeness.

 \paragraph{Exact and Approximate Computation}

-We here focus on the minimum number of inversions of bounded size needed to make a given digraph $k$-arc-strong.
+Here, we focus on the minimum number of inversions of bounded size needed to make a given digraph $k$-arc-strong.
 First consider the case of inversions of size 2.
 For oriented graphs, this case corresponds exactly to the operation of arc flipping.
 This problem can be solved in polynomial time~\cite{FRANK198297, bang2009} using a powerful orientation theorem of Frank~\cite{FRANK198297}.
-It is interesting to observe that while the existence of digons does not change the feasibility of an instance, in general digraphs, the number of arc flips necessary to establish $k$-arc-strong connectivity can be different from the number of necessary \eqp{2}-inversions.
+Recall that by \Cref{thm:invertibility_even_case}, for every even $p\geq 2$ and every $k \ge 1$, we have that every digraph of a certain minimum size can be made $k$-arc-strong if and only if its underlying graph is $2k$-edge-connected.
+Actually, it follows from \Cref{thm:nashwilliams} that is presented later that for $p=2$, this minimum size condition can be omitted.
+In particular, we obtain that a digraph can be made $k$-arc-strong by $(=2)$-inversions if and only if it can be made $k$-arc-strong by arc reversals.
+In this light, it is interesting to observe that there is a significant difference between 2-inversions and arc reversals when it comes to minimizing the number of necessary operations.
+Indeed, the number of arc flips necessary to establish $k$-arc-strong connectivity can be different from the number of necessary \eqp{2}-inversions.
 See Figure~\ref{fig:difference_swap_inversion} for an illustration.
 Nevertheless, we can use the result of Frank in a slightly different way to establish that also the case of digraphs can be solved in polynomial time.

 \begin{restatable}{theorem}{twoinfmin} Given a digraph $D$ and an integer $k$, in polynomial time one can compute the minimum number of \eqp{2}-inversions to make $D$ $k$-arc-strong. \end{restatable}

 The proof of Theorem~\ref{thm:poly-2-inversions} is provided in Section~\ref{sec:edge_connectivity_tools} for completeness (see Theorem~\ref{thm:frank} below).
 Our next result displays a drastic change in the behavior of the problem when considering $p \geq 3$.
 Namely, like for most inversion problems, it turns out that an exact computation of the number of necessary inversions is out of reach.
 Moreover, the following result also excludes the existence of a PTAS.